 We filed a motion to dismiss the DUI charge.
 We presented argument under the Kansas Supreme Court’s decision in Sloop vs. Kansas Department of Revenue that the arrest was not a valid basis for requesting a breath test.
 We asserted that, because the offense is not one “involving operation or attempted operation while under the influence of alcohol or drugs, or both,” an arrest for transporting an open container does not authorize a law enforcement officer to request a breath test under K.S.A. § 8-1001(b).
 The prosecution argued that the request was authorized because transporting an open container is an ‘alcohol-related offense.’
 The judge rejected this argument and dismissed the DUI charge.

-March 2013 — Two clients recently faced one-year license suspensions.
+March 2013 — Two clients recently faced one-year license suspensions for DUI charges.
 Both clients failed field sobriety testing, admitted to drinking alcoholic beverages before operating their vehicles, and had BACs over .15, as measured by breath testing.
 However, both clients were able to keep their licenses.
 In both cases, the forms provided by police notifying the drivers of the administrative suspension of their licenses (the DC-27 forms) were defective.
 Each DC-27 is jurisdictional, and a defective DC-27 cannot form the basis for suspension of a driver’s license.
-In these cases, careful attention to detail prevented license suspensions that were otherwise highly likely.
+In these cases, careful attention to detail by our DUI attorneys prevented license suspensions that were otherwise highly likely.